 You can also double-up training pants for extra protection, but buy one set of trainers two sizes up in this case so baby is still comfortable.
 However, if you are using this thick of a training pant, you may want to consider working on your EC practice so you don't have such big misses.

 To recap, some babies will move straight to Tiny Undies upon walking mastery and will do great.
 My second (our daughter) did exactly this at 13 months old.
 By 15 months she was telling us every single time she had to pee or poop.
 We did terrible at EC from months 4-8 with her, got back on track and switched to a cloth diaper backup at 8 months, ditched diapers and went to Tiny Undies at 13 months, and by 15 months were completely graduated.
 Again, undies feel like the opposite of diapers and will be very affective with some children.

-When on outings, you can cover Tiny Undies or Tiny Trainers with TinyUps cloth covers and protect the pants/carseat while out and about.
+When on outings, you can cover Tiny Undies or Tiny Trainers with TinyUps cloth covers to protect the pants/carseat while out and about.
 You can also use a biodegradable disposable backup and either do EC on outings or wait until you're home again.

 At home when you're busy

 If you're using just undies or commando at home, and you've got to make dinner or are otherwise unable to quickly respond to your baby, temporarily use a pair of Tiny Trainers or TinyUps so you don't teach baby to pee on the floor (and don't have to clean up).
 You're not using this thicker back-up as a toilet, but as a little more protection during a time when you're not as available.

 No matter how you get there, moving to Tiny Undies by 15-18 months is advisable.
 If you don't have luck with it, 2-3 weeks in pants-only ("commando"), or without pants, around the house can be very effective as a transition into full-time undies.

 Worst-case?
 Tiny Trainers by 15-18 months with NO more daytime diapers. :)